IMatch supports a range of virtual transforms such as rotate or crop.

-IMatch interprets the EXIF orientation metadata tag to decide how to rotate an image for display, portrait or landscape.
+IMatch interprets the EXIF orientation metadata tag to decide how to rotate an image for display, whether portrait or landscape.
 If the file has no EXIF orientation data or the data is incorrect, the image may show up with the wrong orientation in IMatch.
 A portrait file may be displayed as landscape, for example.

 Even for files containing EXIF orientation info, this information may be misleading.
 This happens if you rotate the image in an application which did not update the EXIF orientation field to account for the changes made.
-Or you work with RAW files containing embedded previews, and these previews are rotated different from the original RAW data.
+Or you work with RAW files containing embedded previews, and these previews are rotated differently from the original RAW data.

 You can solve these problems and just tell IMatch how to rotate an image for display using a virtual transformation.
 Virtual means that the original file is not changed, the rotation is only applied in IMatch when an image is about to be displayed in a File Window, the Quick View Panel, the Viewer or the Slide Show.

-Virtual Transformations can be applied to images via the commands available in the File Window context menu.
+Virtual transformations can be applied to images via the commands available in the File Window context menu.

 To remove a virtual rotation made via this menu, use the Reset Rotation command.